brson/rustmax/doc/ideas.md

 - Intro to the Rust ecosystem
 - A tour of Rust crates
 - A tour of Rust tools
-- An opinionated workspace template
+- Workspace templates for `cargo-generate`
 - Opinionated `rustfmt`
 - Opinionated `cargo-deny`
 - Opinionated `clippy` with `clippy-control`
-- Introducing `rustx`
 - Using the `rstx` supercrate
 - Using the `rstx` tool
 - Advanced Rust tips